varnish/Varnish-Cache/doc/sphinx/installation/help.rst

 Getting hold of us
 %%%%%%%%%%%%%%%%%%

-Getting hold of the gang behind Varnish is pretty straight forward, we try to help as much as time permits and have tried to streamline this process as much as possible.
+Getting hold of the gang behind Varnish is pretty straight forward.
+We try to help as much as time permits and have tried to streamline this process as much as possible.

-But before you grab hold of us, spend a moment composing your thoughts and formulate your question, there is nothing as pointless as simply telling us "Varnish does not work for me" with no further information to give any clue to why.
+But before you grab hold of us, spend a moment composing your thoughts and formulate your question.
+There is nothing as pointless as simply telling us "Varnish does not work for me" with no further information to give any clue to why.

-And before you even do that, do a couple of searches to see if your question is already answered, if it has been, you will get your answer much faster that way.
+And before you even do that, do a couple of searches to see if your question is already answered.
+If it has been, you will get your answer much faster that way.

 IRC Channel